Person with blond hair smiling while on a laptop.

 Product liability insurance

 Most general liability policies include product liability insurance or the option to include it as an endorsement.
-This policy covers financial losses related to harm caused by a product, such as a customer who sues you after experiencing migraines after using a meditation app that your app development business created.
+This policy covers financial losses related to harm caused by a product, such as a customer who sues your restaurant over an allergic reaction to an ingredient.

 How much does general liability insurance cost?